Print articles are used for creating content that is used for output to print. They are edited in the Print editor.

 When opening an article that is placed on a layout, the preview on the right side of the screen shows the layout with the placed article.
 This gives a good understanding of how any changes that are made to the article affect the final publication.

-By default, the preview is automatically refreshed each time the article is saved.
+By default, the preview is automatically updated when the article is saved or 1 second after you stop typing.

 In Studio, articles consist of one or more components, each containing specific content.
 A typical article for a newspaper for example consists of a "head" component containing the header, an "intro" component containing a short introduction, and a "body" component containing the main text.